 3. Submit the form

-Submit the form ahead of the 25th day of the month to be considered sooner.
-We review applications at the start of the following month.
-Once you’ve submitted you're form, you will receive a copy of it and an automatic confirmation of submission via email.
+Complete the form and submit it during the application window.
+Once you’ve submitted your form, you will receive a copy of it and an automatic confirmation of submission via email.
 (Do check your junk).

 4. Application review stage

-Your application will then be reviewed by our panel and independent reviewer.
-Following this, you will receive an email with the outcome of your grant application and the amount we will provide or an update if it your application will be deferred and reviewed the following month instead.
-This can take up to 45 days from submitting your application.
+Your application will then be reviewed by our grants team and independent reviewer, one week following the close of the application window.
+Following this, you will receive an email with the outcome of your grant application and if approved, the amount we will provide.

 If your grant is unsuccessful you can apply again in the future.